AgbajeCity/agri-intel-api/README.md

 * The solution is practical, ensuring the farmer gets the maximum benefit from their harvest without trust risk.
 * Our end-users are **African farmers** (primary beneficiaries).
 The solution addresses their direct pain points: price discovery and payment security.
 * This MVP is highly scalable across **African agricultural supply chains**.
 It forms the foundation for decentralised micro-lending to farmers, using the AI-verified crop value as collateral.
-* Our GitHub repository is public, our API is live, and our contract is deployed on the public Sepolia testnet.
+* Our API is live, and our contract is deployed on the public Sepolia testnet.

 ## Hackathon Deliverables